Last updated on May 1st, 2022

 Garden makeover cost

 Looking to completely renovate the look and feel of your garden?
-The cost of a complete project will depend on the size of the area, type of materials used and whether you require elements such as water features, lighting, fire pits, outdoor offices, decking and so on.
-On average, most transformative garden design projects cost between £5,000 – £10,000 for a large rear garden of 100m2.
+The garden design cost of a complete project will depend on the size of the area, type of materials used and whether you require elements such as water features, lighting, fire pits, outdoor offices, decking and so on.
+On average, the garden design cost will range between £5,000 – £10,000 for a transformational project on large rear garden of 100m2.

 In most cases, you’ll require the services of a garden design landscaper.
 On average, this will cost you £100 per square metre for both the labour and materials.
-If you’re happy with the overall style and just want to focus on planting alone, this cost could drop to £30 per square metre.
+If you’re happy with the overall style and just want to focus on planting alone, the total garden design cost could drop to £30 per square metre.
 Ultimately, the price will range based on the size of your budget, the expanse of your garden and how lofty your ambitions are.

 |Design element||Unit||Average cost|